frederic-meyrou/aboo/wp-content/plugins/easy-bootstrap-shortcodes/README.txt

 == Changelog ==

+= 3.0.0 =

+* [Fixes] Allow Html tags in popover.
+* [Fixes] Changed Table button title in wysiwyg editor.

+= 2.7.3 =

+* [New] Icon Font support in Tabs, List Group and Toggle Shortcodes

+= 2.7.2 =

+* [Fixes] List Shortcode not working

+= 2.7.1 =

+* [New] Font Awesome Icons (400+ Icon Fonts : http://fortawesome.github.io/Font-Awesome/icons/ )
+* [New] Custom Button Option in "Button Shortcode"(Now can add choice Colours of Button/Link)

+= 2.7.0 =

+* [New] 11 New Shortcodes(Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights).

+= 2.6.1 =

+* [Fixes] Few missing icon issue resolved.
+* [Fixes] Icon Heading not working issue resolved.
+* [Fixes] Custom CSS Classes not working with images shorcode.

+= 2.6.0 =

+* [Update] Now you don't need bootstrap based theme to use Bootstrap Shortcodes Plugin.
+Just by one setting, you can use bootstrap styles in your themes, which are not bootstrap based themes.

 = 2.5.3 =

-* [Update] Now can add Top and Bottom Margin in Service Box Shortcode Icon Container.
+* [Update] Now you can add Top and Bottom Margin in Service Box Shortcode Icon Container.
-* [Update] Now can add different size of button in Service Box Shortcode.
+* [Update] Now you can add different size of button in Service Box Shortcode.
-* [Update] Now can different style of Icon background in Service Box Shortcode like Circle, Square box, Rounded Corner box.
+* [Update] Now you can have different style of Icon background in Service Box Shortcode like Circle, Square box, Rounded Corner box.

 = 2.5.2 =